gabriel-aplok/gabriel-aplok.github.io/_projects/project-walker.md

 - Added deer hide to make leather.
 - Added raw/cooked vanision.
 - Added new gasmask.
+- Fixed looping sounds in the deer.
+- Fixed running animation in the crosshair.
 - Fixed vehicle container rendering bug.
 - Fixed lamp not lighting bug.
 - Fixed some language issues.